GENI-NSF/geni-tools/README-stitching.txt

 `Inconsistent ifacemap`
  - Your request is impossible.
 Try the `-–fixedEndpoint` option if that is relevant.

+`Not enough bandwidth to connect some nodes`:
+ - You requested a link with more bandwidth than is available.
+Edit the `capacity` attribute in your RSpec, or try specifying `--defaultCapacity` with a smaller number, or pick a different aggregate, or try again later.

+`Too many VMs requested on physical host` OR
+`Not enough nodes with fast enough interfaces`
+ - You have asked for more nodes than are available.
+Use fewer nodes or a different aggregate, or try again later.

 `*** ERROR: mapper` OR
 `Could not verify topo` OR
 `Could not map to resources`